mafr/mbrip/README.md

 mbrip - A MusicBrainz-Powered Command Line Audio CD Ripper
 ----------------------------------------------------------

-This is a pre-alpha version of a MusicBrainz based command line CD ripper written by Matthias Friedrich <matt@mafr.de>.
+This is a simple command line CD ripper which uses the old python-musicbrainz2 library.
+The project isn't maintained anymore, but maybe it's still useful to someone.

-There are two ways to run it: The first one works without installing the package.
+There are two ways to run it.
+The first one works without installing the package.
 Put a CD into your default disc drive and run the following command:

   $ PYTHONPATH=. python bin/mbrip